ramyac6/Food-And-Friends/README.md

 ## What it does

 Food and Friends allows you to login and see other people around you that are also interested in making food with others.
-You can form groups within a certain radius and allows users to have a virtual experience with the Canadian Polar Bear Habitat.
-It offers an AR viewing of the polar bears, knowledge bites about anatomy adaptations, direct viewing of the website, and much more.
+You can form groups within a certain radius and allows users to have a virtual cooking experience.

 ## How we built it